wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/synchronizing-multisafepay-payment-links.md

     - /integrations/ecommerce-integrations/lightspeed_app/faq/lightspeed-orderid/
 ---

-When a payment link is generated in your [MultiSafepay account](https://merchant.multisafepay.com), an order ID is required to link the transaction to the corresponding order ID in the Lightspeed platform.
+When you generate a payment link in your [MultiSafepay account](https://merchant.multisafepay.com), you cannot update the transaction status or link it to a transaction in Lightspeed via our app.
+This is by design in Lightspeed.

-However, users often mistake Lightspeed's reference number `ORD` for the order ID.
-As a result, payments received via the MultiSafepay payment link are not linked to the Lightspeed order ID.
+To link the transaction to the corresponding order ID in the Lightspeed platform, provide the Lightspeed order ID from the URL on the relevant **Order details** page, e.g. https://yourdomain.webshop.com/admin/dmin/orders/994152471?offset=7 Order ID = 94152471.

-The correct Lightspeed order ID to use when generating a payment link in your MultiSafepay account appears in the Lightspeed URL on the relevant **Order details** page, e.g. https://yourdomain.webshop.com/admin/dmin/orders/994152471?offset=7 Order ID = 94152471.
+**Note:** Do **not** provide the Lightspeed `ORD` reference number.